yzeng810/midtermproject/README.md

 - Rationale for this order
   - Start from the All Resorts tab, readers can browse all resorts to see the scope of the website, what resorts are included in the website and if there's any resort in particular they are looking for more info.
   - If readers they do not have anything in particular and the scope of this website fits his/her interests, they can proceed to explore the following tabs which are presented according to the theme of resorts and the occassions of travelers
-  - These themes are in order according to their popularity, from most popular to the least.
+  - These themes are in order according to popularity of travel themes, from most popular to the least.
 - Reasons for no Home buttom in navigation
   - Most internet users today know that click on the title (h1 heading) will automatically take you back to the home page
   - The home page did not contain more important info.
 All important info is accessible when users are on any other pages of the website.